stfc/PSyclone/doc/psyad/user_guide/implementation.rst

 When zero-ing active variables (see step 1 in the :ref:`psyir_schedule` section) only variables that are scalars or arrays and are of type REAL or INTEGER are currently supported.
-Issues
+Issue
 #1627 captures this limitation.

 Transformation